Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 On that point, I find myself in total agreement.
 Our interview concluded, I’m escorted from the compound by one of Deem’s comrades.
 There aren’t many of the armed males around the Commune, but there are enough to make it very clear the Gao are concerned for their future, and fierce in protecting it.
 Even here, on friendly soil.

-And when it comes to the future of the Gao, there’s one Champion in particular who thinks about nothing else…
+And when it comes to the future of the Gao, there’s one Champion in particular who thinks about nothing else...

 ___